x157/x157.github.io/UE5/CommonUI/index.md

 [LyraStarterGame](../LyraStarterGame/)
 uses to control the flow of user input.

+This plugin allows the automation of a lot of platform-specific behavior in the UI.
+For example, buttons can be automatically shown/hidden depending on the platform type, and it is very easy to test different platforms in the Editor.

+This documentation is being based primarily on the setup of `CommonUI` in `LyraStarterGame`.

 ## Considerations for Usage

 When using `CommonUI`, **DO NOT add widgets directly to the viewport**.